Hengdian Group: Film and Entertainment

 Hengdian World Studios is a film studio located in Hengdian, a Chinese town in Zhejiang Province, and is one of the largest film studios in the world.
-Its sets span over 2,500 acres - more than Paramount Studios and Universal put together - and have been used to film over a thousand Chinese TV shows and films, including Hero (2002 film) and Crouching Tiger, Hidden Dragon.
+Its sets span over 8500 acres — more than Paramount Studios and Universal Studios put together — and have been used to film over a thousand Chinese TV shows and films, including Hero (2002 film) and Crouching Tiger, Hidden Dragon.